'Be anxious for nothing..." ~Philippians 4:6

 4. signing up for subscriptions, clubs, recurring payments, or direct debits that require an act of Congress to stop.

-5. Giving too much personal information, particularly their social security or bank account numbers, or birthdate over the phone.
+5. Giving too much personal information, particularly their social security or bank account numbers, or birth date over the phone.

 Also, check for correspondence and bills from extended warranty companies, questionable charities, political organizations, prescription drug, and landscaping companies.